Maghrebi Arabs: Culture

 Unlike other conquerors of the Maghreb, the Arab Muslim conquerors of the seventh and eighth centuries impacted the culture much more heavily.
 The later large scale Arab tribal migrations of the eleventh and twelfth century accelerated the Arabization process and heavily transformed the culture of the Maghreb into Arab culture, spreading nomadism in areas where agriculture was previously dominant.
+Despite centuries of intermixing between indigenous populations and Arabs, Arabs in North Africa trace their ancestry to Arab tribes from the Arabian Peninsula.